-Then, after a barking few-second lull ask your dog to do an alternative behavior that is incompatible with barking, such as tug of war, scavenging for food, playing with chew toys, licking peanut butter out of food stuffed Kong toy, etc.
+Then, after there is a lull for a few seconds between barking, ask your dog to do an alternative behavior that is incompatible with barking, such as tug of war, scavenging for food, playing with chew toys, licking peanut butter out of food stuffed Kong toy, etc.

-For the following example, I will use the marker, Yes.
+For the following example, I use the marker, Yes.

 How To Get A Dog To Stop Barking

-- When your dog barks, say, “Yes!”, excitedly, then immediately (in 1/2 a second) and contingently reward your dog for barking with high-value dog training treats.
-Repeat for 10 trials
+- When your dog barks, say, “Yes!”, excitedly, then immediately (in 1/2 a second or less) and contingently reward your dog for barking with high-value dog training treats.
+Repeat for 10 trials.

-- Say Good as they are Quiet for a few-seconds at first (or the most amount of time you can get out of your dog without them barking) then click and treat.
+- Say Good as your dog is Quiet for a few seconds at first (or the most amount of time you can get out of your dog without him barking) then click and treat.
 Continue to do this while increasing the duration of Quiet between each bark by saying Good when they are Quiet.
 Do this slowly, if you jump from 2 seconds to 20 seconds, it may be much too large a jump in criteria to ensure your dog understands and is successful.
 This is known as successive approximations or shaping a dog’s behavior and is the training protocol used for every learned behavior.

 - Capturing your dog’s silence over and over throughout the day and keep expanding the duration that your dog is Quiet.

-Voila, now you have a dog that doesn’t bark.
+Voila, now you have a dog that doesn’t bark often.
 However, mind these dog barking training caveats.

 - Do not stop rewarding your dog for barking once in a while as it is fun, rewarding, and natural.
 You are not trying to extinct barking altogether, just stop the unhealthy incessant barking.

 - Do not repeat cues, say them once and that’s all.
-If a dog doesn’t respond after you say the cue, simply take a deep breath, count to 10, and ask again.
+If a dog doesn’t respond after you say the cue once, simply take a deep breath, count to 5, and ask again.
 If you repeat yourself it will be counterintuitive to training and make your dog confused, sloppy, and only respond to you after you say a cue several times.

 - Even the most chronic barkers have a lull in barking for you to begin Speak/Quiet training.
 All you need is a few-second gap between the bark and breathing for you to begin practicing.

 - Lastly, if your dog is not over their threshold of fear or over-aroused, and your dog barks at a person or dog, you can try tossing some of your dog’s favorite treats on the ground directly before your dog begins to bark.
-The second a dog sees the stimulus that causes barking, mark that with an excited, “Yes!” and toss several high-value pieces of food on the floor.
+The second a dog sees the stimulus that causes/triggers barking, before they bark, mark that with an excited, “Yes!” and toss several high-value pieces of food on the floor.
 This is a version of Look At That protocol.